StephenDsouza90/genai-pdf-form-filler/README.md

    cd genai-pdf-form-filler
    ```
 2. **Configure environment variables**
-   - Copy `.env.example` to `.env` and add your OpenAI API key and database settings.
+   - Add your api key and azure endpoint to the env variable in the `docker-compose.yaml` file.
 3. **Start the app**
    ```bash
    docker-compose up --build